OBJECTIVE

 General

-- All radioactive material must be disposed of as radioactive waste through EH&S Hazardous Materials Management or transferred to another authorized user.
+- All radioactive material must be disposed of as radioactive waste through EH&S Hazardous Materials Management by submitting the Chemical Waste and Radioactive Waste Pickup Request Forms or transferred to another authorized user.

 - If the radioactive material is to be transferred to an approved user at UF, ensure that the appropriate documentation is approved by the Radiation Safety Office prior to the transfer.